The Challenge of Treatment Decisions and Managing Risk

-- In the event of an acute condition requiring emergency care, a provider may be less willing to compromise on the medical plan.
+- In the event of an acute condition requiring emergency care, a clinician may be less willing to compromise on the medical plan.
 The encounter may require extra time to persuade the patient to take necessary action.

-- Treatment of psychosis with long-acting antipsychotic injectables in the street has a high benefit to the patient, but the provider takes on the risk of a negative reaction while already practicing at the limit of their scope of practice.
+- Treatment of psychosis with long-acting antipsychotic injectables in the street has a high benefit to the patient, but the clinician takes on the risk of a negative reaction while already practicing at the limit of their scope of practice.